christine-deng/3dgs-vr-unity-plants/docs/_sources/index.md.txt

-# Visualizing Plants in VR Using Unity and 3DGS Documentation
+# Visualizing Plants in VR Using Unity and 3DGS

 ```{toctree}
 :maxdepth: 2